Current Research Update

 HIGHLIGHTS OF THE PAST YEAR AND PLANS FOR THE FUTURE

-The Nancy Davis Center Without Walls (NDCWW) is made of six groups with complementary expertise in multiple sclerosis (MS) research.
-The NDCWW exchanges scientific information and collaborates at multiple levels.
-Several new and exciting scientific achievements in the past year have continued to fuel the NDCWW’s commitment to find a cure for MS. Scientific meetings provide an open forum for discussion and presentation of novel ideas and findings.
+The Center Without Walls (CWW) is made of six groups with complementary expertise in Multiple Sclerosis (MS) research.
+The CWW exchanges scientific information and collaborates at multiple levels.
+Several new and exciting scientific achievements in the past year have continued to fuel the CWW’s commitment to find a cure for MS. Scientific meetings provide an open forum for discussion and presentation of novel ideas and findings.
 Centers with specific expertise provide valuable support to others, with each having a unique background.
 This constant exchange process is nurturing an outstandingly rich research activity.
-During these meetings, 30 key investigators of the 6 institutions shared information prior to publication.
+During these meetings, thirty key investigators of the six institutions shared information prior to publication.
 The specific scientific accomplishments of individual centers are contained in the individual reports.
 The highlights are presented below.

 UNIVERSITY OF CALIFORNIA, SAN FRANCISCO (UCSF)